 Our Core Team

-In the course of his work developing small residential units and prefabs, Lloyd became convinced that we just use too much of everything- too much space, too much land, too much food, too much fuel, too much money, and that the key to sustainability is to simply use less.
-And, the key to happily using ...
+In the course of his work developing small residential units and prefabs, Lloyd became convinced that we just use too much of everything- too much space, too much land, too much food, too much fuel, too much money, and that the key to sustainability is ...

 Michael Graham Richard

 Michael has been with TreeHugger since 2005.
 He started out as a part-time writer, but after about a year (circa February 2006) he made the transition to full-time editor-in-chief.
 He held that role until January 2008 (the highlight of this period was of course the acquisition of TreeHugger.com by the Discovery Channel), and he's now editor of the Science & Technology and the Cars & Transportation categories (his two main loves).